d3x0r/JSON6/README.md

 *Documenation base cloned from JSON5 project https://github.com/json5/json5*

-JSON is an excellent data format, but thought to be better.
+JSON is an excellent data format, but can be better, and more expressive.

-**JSON6 is a proposed extension to JSON** that aims to make it easier for *humans to write and maintain* by hand.
+**JSON6 is a proposed extension to JSON**  (Proposed here, noone, like em-discuss seemed to care about such a thing; prefering cryptic solutions like json-schema, or the 1000 pound gorilla solution).
+It aims to make it easier for *humans to write and maintain* by hand.
 It does this by adding some minimal syntax features directly from ECMAScript 6.